-The Ministry of Internal Affairs and Communications established the Beyond 5G Promotion Consortium in December 2020.
-The consortium is planning to publish a Beyond 5G white paper.
+The Ministry of Internal Affairs and Communications established the Beyond 5G Promotion Consortium in December 2020, which is planning to publish a Beyond 5G White Paper.
 It is also planning to make a proposal for the 38th WP5D in June 2021.

-NICT plans to incorporate NICT's technology seeds into its Future Technology Trends and the vision until 2023, positioning them as Beyond 5G/6G technology, and contributing to standardization for early commercialization.
+NICT plans to incorporate its technology seeds into its Future Technology Trends and the vision until 2023, positioning them as Beyond 5G/6G technology, and contributing to standardization for early commercialization.

 Figure 6.1: Processes in 3G, 4G and 5G (ref.
-ITU-R Recommendation M. 2083 Figure 1 - the red frame of Vision and 3G, 4G, 5G on the left side were added by NICT)
+ITU-R Recommendation M. 2083 Figure 1 - The red frame of Vision and 3G, 4G, 5G on the left side were added by NICT).

-In addition to securing the necessary frequencies at the World Radiocommunication Conference in 2023 (WRC-23), we plan to collaborate with the 3GPP and the private sector forums to establish technical requirements.
+In addition to securing the necessary frequencies at the World Radiocommunication Conference in 2023 (WRC-23), we plan to collaborate with the 3GPP and private-sector forums to establish technical requirements.